Lessons of Isolation

 Isolating is VERY difficult.
 It impacted all of us, but I saw it so clearly in my young children.
 I was able to process so much with them, but that comes with privilege.
 So many people don’t have the luxury of connecting in this way and healing through illness.

-I am more committed now than ever to help end the spread of this virus, for those who are the most devastated and most vulnerable.
+I am more committed now than ever to helping end the spread of this virus, for those who are the most devastated and most vulnerable.
 I am compelled by compassion.
 I see the suffering in a different way than have before.

 This week, try practicing MINDFULNESS to help you notice your reactions and see if you can connect them to an inner fear.
 Fear of loss, fear of not being right or heard, fear of a mess, fear of the unknown.